Sharing the Ukrainian voice in Co.iki Residency, Tokyo

 Long-term connections

-At the moment, Yoko is facilitating Polytopia, an experimental remote residency program exploring themes such as locality and physicality, in collaboration with creators from India, Indonesia, Myanmar, Taiwan, Nigeria and Ukraine.
-The two participating artists from Ukraine are Nana Biakova and Olia Fedorova; Nana is a visual designer and performance artist, staying in Tokyo at Co-iki, and Olia is a multidisciplinary conceptual artist participating from Kharkiv, Ukraine, caught in the middle of the ongoing conflict.
-"We didn't expect this war to happen, but we could still find ways to work together, even remotely," she explains.
-Olia is in fact participating in Co-iki's remote residency now for the second time as Yoko believes in building long-term connections with artists.
+Yoko is also facilitating the experimental remote residency program Polytopia, exploring themes such as locality and physicality, in collaboration with creators from India, Indonesia, Myanmar, Taiwan, Nigeria, and Ukraine.
+There are two Ukrainian participants: Nana Biakova, a visual designer and performance artist staying at Co.iki, and Olia Fedorova, a multidisciplinary conceptual artist participating online from Kharkiv, Ukraine a city caught in the middle of the ongoing conflict.
+"We didn't expect this war to happen, but we could still find ways to work together, even remotely," Olia explains.
+She's participating in the remote residency for the second time, as Yoko believes in building long-term connections with artists.

 There was of course a lot of struggle, but we talked and talked and she decided to stay longer and build her future in Japan